-The table sets out the financial instruments currently used to derive the risk-free interest rates.
-Past changes to the selection of financial instruments are set out in the Annex to section 4.
+The table sets out the financial instruments currently used to derive the basic risk-free-rate interest term structures.
+For each currency the blue coloured cell indicates the applicable last liquid point for that currency.
+Past changes to the selection of financial instruments are set out in the annex to section 4.